prancer-io/cloud-validation-framework/docs/docs/limitations/aws-limitations.md

 Just remember that all filters are applied at once, all filters must pass for an item to be returned.

-# Working with stacks in snapshots
+# Working with stacks in snapshot configuration files

 Because the **AWS** connector is not ready to work with stacks and **CloudFormation** in a native way, we have to work a little harder to extract **CloudFormation** resources properly through the use of **CloudFormation** tags.
 Thankfully, we have a workaround for tags thus, it isn't much harder to work with **CloudFormation** resources.